OpenFx-IRIS/OpenFx-IRIS/docs/source/3_getting_started/index.rst

 Getting Started
 ====================================

-Learn how to perform specific tasks with Nuclio.
+Let's get started with OpenFx-IRIS

 In This Section